romanoBeer/godot_wild_jam_78/README.md

 ### Feedback
 - If you have any feedback, suggestions, or bug reports, please open an issue on this repository.

-- Enjoy the game, and remember: every memory you erase changes who you are.
+### Enjoy the game, and remember:
+- Every memory you erase changes who you are.